darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/04-dispatch-remote-substrate-call.md

 ## Run

 1. You can get a estimated fee by calling [the `fee` function](../api-reference) of the endpoint contract.
-2. Call the `remoteRemark` with a value.
+2. Call the `remoteRemark(_remark)` with a value as the market fee.
 The value should greater than or equal to the estimated fee.